Bernhard Kummer

-Bernhard Kummer (21 January 1897 in Leipzig – 1 December 1962 in Bad Segeberg) was a Germanist who was appointed to a professorship in the Nazi era and whose writings have been influential among postwar neo-Nazis.
+Bernhard Kummer (21 January 1897 in Leipzig – 1 December 1962 in Klingberg, Scharbeutz) was a Germanist who was appointed to a professorship in the Nazi era and whose writings have been influential among postwar neo-Nazis.
 He was a prominent representative of Nordicism, the view that the so-called Nordic race was inherently culturally advanced, and in books including his best known work, Midgards Untergang, he argues that the conversion of the Germanic peoples from their native Germanic paganism, particularly the Christianisation of Scandinavia, was detrimental to European culture.

 Career, writing and political activity

 Kummer earned his doctorate at the University of Leipzig under the theologian Hans Haas, first publishing Midgards Untergang in 1927 as his doctoral thesis.
 A committed National Socialist, he joined the Nazi Party in 1928 (member number 87,841), was also a member of the SA, and wrote articles for Nazi publications beginning in 1927.
 He left the party in 1930 because membership was preventing him from obtaining a public post or scholarship and he was having difficulty providing for his family; Gustav Neckel had applied for a scholarship on his behalf in 1929.
 He rejoined the party only late in the Third Reich, but for reasons of conflict with other Nazis, not out of lack of commitment to its ideology; he requested readmission beginning in 1933, and was supported by the Association of National Socialist Dozents, which he represented in his division of the University of Jena.
 After the Nazis came to power, he lectured widely to party organisations and was a dozent at the Deutsche Hochschule für Politik in Berlin.
 From 1938 he belonged to the SA "Working Group for Weltanschauung and Culture".
 He never completed his habilitation (the two volumes published as Herd und Altar—Hearth and Altar—had been intended to serve that purpose) but taught at the University of Jena beginning in October 1936, and on 1 May 1942 was appointed Professor of Old Norse language and culture together with Germanic history of religion.

 Kummer participated from its inception in 1927 in the Handwörterbuch des Deutschen Aberglaubens, a prestigious project.
 His articles are on the family and sexuality and also on goddesses and other female figures such as Mother Holle.
 He was an influential proponent of Nordicism, particularly as an important ideologue in the Nordische Gesellschaft and as the main author with the völkisch publishing house of Adolf Klein in Leipzig.

 After the war, many of Kummer's works were banned in the Soviet Occupation Zone of Germany.
 However, like some other former Nazi academics, he was able to draw on friendships to continue working, emphasising Germanic democracy rather than the "Führer principle" in his postwar publications.
 He read a paper at the 8th International Congress for the History of Religions, in Rome in 1955.
 Along with other völkisch neopagans including Herman Wirth, he was active in the Deutsche Unitarier Religionsgemeinschaft (German Unitarian Religious Community).

 Midgards Untergang in particular is still cited by neo-Nazis as scholarly evidence for their views.